salaboy/kubecon-na-keynote/README.md

 ## Who are we?

 - [Mauricio "@salaboy" Salatino](https://twitter.com/salaboy): Mauricio is a Staff Engineer for [VMware](https://vmware.com), where he works at the [Knative OSS](https://knative.dev) project as the Knative Functions working group co-lead.
-Mauricio writes in his blog [salaboy.com](https://salaboy.com) and is also writing a book called [Continuous Delivery for Kubernetes for Manning](http://mng.bz/jjKP) that you get here with a 35% discount by using the the code: **ctwkubecon22**
+Mauricio writes in his blog [salaboy.com](https://salaboy.com) and is also writing a book called [Continuous Delivery for Kubernetes - Manning 2022](http://mng.bz/jjKP) that you get here with a 35% discount by using the the code: **ctwkubecon22**
 - [Whitney "@wiggitywhitney" Lee](https://twitter.com/wiggitywhitney):